globusonline/provision/doc/quickstart.rst

 	Domain 'simple'
 	    simple-gridftp  Configuring  ec2-N-N-N-N.compute-1.amazonaws.com  10.X.X.X

-At this point, the ``simple-gridftp`` has started, and Globus Provision is in the process of configuring it.
-Since the host has started, we now know what it's actual hostname is.
+At this point, the ``simple-gridftp`` host has started, and Globus Provision is in the process of configuring it.
+Since the host has started, we now know what its actual hostname is.
 We will use this later to connect to that host.

 When ``gp-start`` finishes deploying the instance, it will show the following: